-Entities may present the required reconciliations for each component of other comprehensive income either:

-- 1 In the statement of changes in equity; or - 2 In the notes to the financial statements (AASB 101.106(d)(ii) and AASB 101.106A).

-These Example Financial Statements present the reconciliations for each component of other comprehensive income in the notes to the financial statements (see Note 16).
+Entities may present the required reconciliations for each component of other comprehensive income either (a) in the statement if changes in equity; or (b) in the notes to the financial statements (AASB 101.106(d)(ii) and AASB 101.106A).
+These example financial statements present the reconciliations for each component of other comprehensive income in the notes to the financial statements (see Note 19.2).
 This reduces duplicated disclosures and presents a clearer picture of the overall changes in equity.